dorshinar/blog/content/blog/creating-github-actions/creating-github-actions.md

 ---
 title: "Creating Custom Github Actions is Easy!"
 description: "Github actions are a great way to run custom CI workflows.
 What's great is that they're super easy to write."
+date: "2020-07-15"
 slug: "/creating-github-actions"
+cover_image: "./running-action.png"
 ---

-// TODO: proof-read, add cover image, add publish date, make sure code examples work

 I'm a big fan of Github actions.
 I've started using them right when they came out of beta.
-Creating workflows is very easy and uses a familiar `yml` syntax as I've explained in a previous article I've written - [Continuous Integration with Github Actions and Puppeteer](https://dorshinar.me/continuous-integration-with-github-actions-and-puppeteer).
+Creating workflows is very easy and uses a familiar `yml` syntax as I've explained in a previous article I've written - [Continuous Integration with Github Actions and Puppeteer](/continuous-integration-with-github-actions-and-puppeteer).
 I encourage you to give it a read, you might find it useful as well.

 My workflow was very simple - install dependencies, lint, build, test.
 All this happened in parallel to a [Vercel](https://vercel.com/home) deployment which is triggered on new commits.
-It worked great, but I had an issue which irritated me - I had to build my blog twice on each push - 1 in my CI workflow, on which I ran the tests, and 1 in my Vercel build.
+It worked great, but I had an issue which irritated me - I had to build my blog twice on each push - 1 in my CI workflow, against which I ran the tests, and 1 in my Vercel build.

 ![A successful deployment reported by Vercel to Github](github-deployment.png)

 The solution seemed pretty simple - just run the tests against the Vercel build and Voila! all problems solved.
-However reality showed me it was not as simple as I thought it should be.
+However reality proved me wrong, and it was not as simple as I thought it should be.
 Although GitHub has a Deployments API, and Vercel was reporting deployments correctly, there was no way to access them in my build.

 After a lot of research, I've reached a conclusion that I must build a custom action to query Github's API for the desired deployment.
 So let's start building!